Skip navigation menu

 In 2012, Luz founded DIY Girls

-As the founder of DIY (Do it Yourself) Girls, a non-profit organization dedicated to helping girls in the San Fernando Valley become interested in science and engineering, Luz has helped set thousands of young women on the path towards economic empowerment, independence, and self-confidence.
+As the founder of DIY (Do it Yourself) Girls, a non-profit organization in the San Fernando Valley dedicated to helping girls become interested in science and engineering, Luz has helped set thousands of young women on the path towards economic empowerment, independence, and self-confidence.
 Many of those girls are now graduating from college, ready and able to embark on careers that will benefit their families and communities.

 Luz is running to represent California’s 29th Congressional District